-The OIO will review the application before making a recommendation to the relevant minister on whether the application should be permitted.
+The OIO will review the application before making a recommendation on whether the application should be permitted, to the relevant minister.
 The Minister of Finance, the Minister of Land Information (for sensitive land applications), and the Minister of Primary Industries (for fishing quota applications) make the final decision on whether to allow a proposed investment to proceed and are not bound by the OIO's recommendations.

-The timeframe for obtaining OIO consent will vary depending on the kind of application made.
-On average, it takes approximately 91 working days from start to finish.
-The expected timeframe for processing applications for a "Home to Live In" (e.g. buying residential land that is not otherwise sensitive) is within 10 working days.
-Applications which involve assessing substantial and identifiable benefits to New Zealand take the longest, as it takes approximately 174 working days from start to finish.
-These timeframes exclude days where the OIO has put the application on hold while (if applicable):
+The time frame for obtaining OIO consent will vary depending on the kind of application made.
+On average, it takes approximately 95 working days from start to finish.
+The expected time frame for processing applications for a "Home to Live In" (e.g. buying residential land that is not otherwise sensitive) is within 10 working days.
+Applications which involve assessing substantial and identifiable benefits to New Zealand take the longest, as it takes approximately 183 working days from start to finish.
+These time frames exclude days where the OIO has put the application on hold while (if applicable):

-- the OIO is waiting for the applicant to provide further information; - the OIO is consulting with a third party about the application; or the recommendation is with the Ministers for decision.
+- the OIO is waiting for the applicant to provide further information: - the OIO is consulting with a third party about the application; or - the recommendation is with the Ministers for decision